linked-art/linked.art/docs/model/base/index.md

 * `@context` is a reference to the context mapping which determines how to interpret the JSON as LOUD.
 It is not a property of the entity being described, but of the document.
 It must be present.
 * `id` captures the URI that identifies the entity.
 Every core entity must have exactly one URI.
 * `type` captures the class of the entity, or `rdf:type` in RDF.
 Every entity must have exactly one class.
 This allows software to align the data model with an internal, object oriented class based implementation.
+Classes determine which properties or relationships may be associated with the entity.
 * `_label` captures a human readable label as a string, intended for developers or other people reading the data to understand what they are looking at.
 Every entity should have exactly one label, and must not have more than one.
 It is just a string, and does not have a language associated with it -- if multiple languages are available for the content, then implementations can choose which is most likely to be valuable for a developer looking at the data.

 __Example:__

-The simplest possible object has a URI, a class and a label.
+The simplest possible object description of "Spring" has a URI, a class and a label.

 ```crom
 top = model.HumanMadeObject(ident="spring/1", label="Jeanne (Spring) by Manet")